othermachines/platsbanken-vacancy/README.md

 const xmlString = request.toString();
 ```

+## Sample scripts
+There are three scripts in the examples directory:
+- minimal.js: demonstrate creation of XML for adding a new vacancy.
+Minimal fluff, start here.
+- example.js: full fat demo, including adding, updating, and deleting vacancies.
+See comments at top of script for more detail.
+- apiTest.js: executes tests required by Arbetsförmedling to use API.*

+\* Note that currently the API is returning an error for test #7 (add vacancy
+  outside of Sweden), apparently on the address.

 ## Running the example script (./example/example.js)
 The script uses [config](https://www.npmjs.com/package/config) to set organisation-specfic
 information (company name, customer number, organisation number).
 If you just